 - Visit Milwaukee ZOO.
 We cannot do fall without this.
 There are two weekends – the Boo at the Zoo and the following weekend is the Halloween Spooktacular at the zoo.

 - Go for a fall run!
 Nothing like running in cooler weather with leaves crunching under your feet to get you to go that extra mile.

 - Put my feet up and watch football games on Sunday afternoons with a pot of chili or butternut squash on the stove and the pumpkin candle lit.
 I tried a new recipe this year for my paleo hubby and it is delicious – Roasted Autumn vegetable soup.

 - Preserve pretty fall leaves with wax paper – and make it a fun project with my kids.
 Here’s one way to do it.

 - Eat caramel apples.
 Try not to eat more than 1.

 - This year, we are going to go to Little Amerricka to ride the Pumpkin Train.
 Check them out in our Train Guide in the Fall section.
 Lots of fun in fall for train lovers!

 - Enjoy fall flavored coffee in fall sweaters and boots.
 Check out the list of all of Lake Country’s local Coffee Shops.

 - Go Trick or Treating – like, multiple times.
 We check the Trick or Treat guide and join friends in various cities on various days to get the most out of our costumes.
 Then we donate extra candy to candy buy back programs (and keep some good chocolate pieces in the freezer for enjoyment all year long).
-If you are in search of a new-to-you, free costume, check out the Costume Swap!

 - Attend fall rummage sales.
 Kids seem to have grown out of their winter clothes since last year.